L'Arche: Funding

-L'Arche communities are funded differently, depending on where they are located.
-In Canada, the UK, France and other developed countries, they are funded by the relevant governmental body.
-In less economically developed countries they rely more on local donations and on donations from other L'Arche communities and worldwide.
+L'Arche communities are funded differently depending on where they are located.
+In some areas, such as Europe, they are more heavily subsidized by government bodies.
+In other areas, they are far more reliant on individual donations and donations from other L'Arche communities.

 Sexual abuse investigation

 In February 2020, L'Arche published the results of an investigation which found that Vanier had engaged in "manipulative and emotionally abusive" sexual relationships with six women between 1970 and 2005, under the guise of giving spiritual guidance.
 In response, the organisation stated "we are shocked by these discoveries and unreservedly condemn these actions, which are in total contradiction with the values Jean Vanier claimed and are incompatible with the basic rules of respect and integrity of persons, and contrary to the fundamental principles on which L'Arche is based".